richburroughs/what-oncall-does-to-us/slides.md

 | Somewhat | 36.2% | 41.8% |
 | A lot/very much | 26.9% | 38.8% |

-^ Less of an impact than the last question but still more women saying a lot and very much
+^ Less of an impact than the last question but still more females saying somewhat and a lot

 ---

 # How much does on-call work interfere with...